lemonparty/lemonparty2018/README.md

 # Lemon Party 2018
 This repo holds the website for Katherine and Michael's wedding.
 Let's see if this goes off with a hitch...

+This site is pretty basic; the only non-static thing going on here is the RSVP form.
+In searching for an RSVP solution of the right weight, we settled on emailing when a form is submitted; a database felt too heavy, and submitting to a google form with some unsupported ajax felt too brittle.
+So when a form is submitted, we get an email, and a flat file is written to `./rsvps/` as a backup/confirmation.

 ## Back end